 From research papers, blogs and articles to plays, poems and literature: the Created Out of Mind team share what they have been reading to better inform their practice and increase their understanding around what it means to live with a dementia.

 Where memories go: why dementia changes everything (by Sally Magnusson)

-Shared by Seb Crutch, Director of Created Out of Mind
+Shared by Sebastian Crutch, Director of Created Out of Mind

 "This is an account of the author and broadcaster’s experiences of loving and caring for her mother Mamie, herself a renowned journalist.
 Written to reflect the continuing conversations, both spoken and unspoken, between mother and daughter, the book is littered with phrases which elegantly capture the experiences, challenges, tensions and responses to living with dementia:

 ‘Many of our most entertaining moments are rooted…in your persistent attempts to build a present reality around fragments of remembrance’

 ‘I think back to that conversation now and I want to laugh and cry and congratulate you all over again.
 You were working out a narrative that made sense of innumerable misdirected visual and memory signals and it was an inspired one’